 When we look at conflict more deeply, we realize that it is a vital aspect of growth, change, and every important relationship in our life.
-The pain, suffering, and stress caused by conflict doesn’t usually come from the conflict itself, it comes from our avoidance or denial of it.
+The pain, suffering, and stress caused by conflict doesn’t usually come from the conflict itself, it comes from our avoidance of it or inability to deal with it effectively.

-Most of us have not been trained to engage in conflict in a healthy, productive, and authentic way.
-This is what caused us to run away from it or when we do engage in it, we spend most of our time and energy on protecting ourselves from getting hurting, trying to “win,” or both.
+Many of us don’t know how to resolve conflict because we have not been trained to engage in conflict resolution in a healthy, productive, and authentic way.
+This lack of guidance and experience often leads us to avoid conflict altogether or, when we do engage, we end up focusing on protecting ourselves, simply trying to ‘win,’ or both.

-The more we embrace being real, authentic, and speaking our truth, the more effectively we’re able to engage in and resolve conflict in an honest and successful way.
-Here are some important components of conflict resolution for us to remember and practice:
+The more we embrace and embody authenticity, the more effectively we’re able to engage in and resolve conflict in an honest and successful way.
+Here are some important components of conflict resolution for us to remember and practice.

-1) Take responsibility – It always “takes two to tango.”
-Taking responsibility is not about being at fault or blaming the other person, it’s about owning up to the situation and recognizing that we are a part of the issue.
+It always “takes two to tango.”
+Taking responsibility is not about being at fault or blaming the other person.
+It’s about owning up to the situation and recognizing that we’re a part of the issue.

-6) Acknowledge others – Whether it’s a one-on-one conversation or a situation that involves lots of people, acknowledgment is essential to our ability to engage in productive conflict and to be able to resolve it in an authentic and effective way.
+Whether it’s a one-on-one conversation or a situation that involves lots of people, acknowledgement is essential to our ability to engage in productive conflict and to be able to resolve it in an authentic and effective way.
 Thank the other people involved in the conflict for being willing and able to engage.
-Thank them for their truth.
+Thank them for their truth and bravery.

-It takes courage for each of us to engage in conflict.
-When we acknowledge each other, operate with kindness and humility, and remember that vulnerability is the most important aspect of resolving conflicts effectively, we’re reminded that we’re all in this together.
+It takes real courage to engage in conflict honestly.
+When we acknowledge each other, operate with kindness and humility, and remember that vulnerability is the most important aspect of resolving conflicts effectively, we’re reminded that we’re in it together.

-There are really only two ways to deal with conflicts effectively – directly, all the way through, until they are resolved (not just we get our way) or to completely let them go (not talk about them, not think about them, etc.).
-We actually know how to do both of these things, although we often opt for a third option, which never works (trying unsuccessfully to address the conflict and then telling others about how right we are and wrong the other person or situation is.
+There are essentially two effective ways to handle conflicts: address them directly until they’re fully resolved (not just until we get our way) or let them go entirely (not discussing or dwelling on them).
+While we know how to do both, we often choose a third approach, which fails: trying to address the conflict ineffectively and then complaining to others about how right we are and how wrong the other person or situation is.

 Think of some of the biggest conflicts in your life right now.
 Are you ready to resolve them?
 If so, decide whether you’re willing to let them go or not.
 If not, make a commitment to yourself to engage in them using these steps above and do so in an honest, genuine, and vulnerable way.
 Don’t wait until it’s too late – have the conversation now.